vercel/next.js/docs/testing.md

   testEnvironment: 'jest-environment-jsdom',
 }

-// createJestConfig is exported this way to ensure that next/jest can load the Next.js config which is an async module.exports = createJestConfig(customJestConfig)
+// createJestConfig is exported this way to ensure that next/jest can load the Next.js config which is async module.exports = createJestConfig(customJestConfig)
 ```